A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Introduction

-Some economists view critique of IAMs as old news in light of use of FaIR \cite{Smith_2023ClimateUncertaintyImpactsOnOptimalMitigationPathwaysAndSCC} and MAGICC \cite{Beusch2022FromEmissionScenariosToSpatiallyResolvedProjectionsMAGICC_and_MESMER} (which is heartening), but the climate economics field is founded upon the IAM micro-to-macro method.
+Some economists view critique of IAMs as old news in light of use of FaIR \cite{Smith_2023ClimateUncertaintyImpactsOnOptimalMitigationPathwaysAndSCC} and MAGICC \cite{Beusch2022FromEmissionScenariosToSpatiallyResolvedProjectionsMAGICC_and_MESMER}, but the climate economics field is founded upon the IAM micro-to-macro method.
 Despite the methods of MAGICC and FaIR, original unrevised DICE is still in use (viz.
 Nordhaus 2017 \cite{Nordhaus2017RevisitingTheSCC} Dietz 2021 \cite{dietz2021tipping}).
 And neither FaIR nor MAGICC are properly vetted from outside the rigid confines of climate economics.
-The revisions to DICE itself do not indicate significant departure from the 1991 survey's bias, nor anything else that has been criticised.
+The 2016 \& 2023 revisions to DICE do not indicate significant departure from the 1991 survey's bias, nor anything else that has been criticised.
 The use of FaIR as a module used within DICE may be positive.
-MAGICC, which may, perhaps, be used with MESMER may provide better data.

-Integrated Assessment Models (IAMs) comprise DICE, iGEM, MIND, JAM, ICAM, PAGE, FUND and relatives.
-Dietz et al 2021 \cite{dietz2021tipping} continue the tradition of ignoring virtually all criticism of IAMs, simply stating their choice not to modify 'speculative' parameters \cite[p.
-44]{dietz2021supplement}, though granting that their estimates are likely lower bounds, which we can agree with.
+MAGICC and MESMER may provide a better matrix.
+However, one has to question how a field that uses equations without basis calibrated to fiction for the past 3-4 decades is going to change that when putting damages features into MAGICC and MESMER.

 Consequently, we summarise key points of the critical literature regarding IAMs, which were created to determine impact of greenhouse gas (GHG).